-The official Poetry Out Loud contest is administered at the state level by state and jurisdictional arts agencies in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and American Samoa.
+The official Poetry Out Loud contest is administered at the state level by state and jurisdictional arts agencies in all 50 states, American Samoa, District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 All types of high schools are welcome to participate, including public, private, parochial, independent, charter, etc., as well as homeschool students.
 Non-school organizations, such as after school clubs, libraries, or nonprofit organizations, may choose to run Poetry Out Loud as well.
 Students may only compete in one stream-either with their school or an organization.
 Only schools and organizations registered with their state Poetry Out Loud coordinator are eligible for the competition; if you would like to get involved, contact your state arts agency.